-MacMillan adheres to the structure of the text by dividing the work into three sections corresponding to the passages concerned with the Father, Son & Holy Spirit respectively.
+MacMillan adheres to the structure of the text by dividing the work into three sections corresponding to the passages concerned with the Father, Son and Holy Spirit respectively.
 Ever a composer with a somewhat peripatetic sense of style, for Credo MacMillan has contrived a kind of synthesis of Verdi and Samuel Sebastian Wesley—in other words, highly episodic with lashings of melodrama.
 This is heard in the midst of the first section, ‘Pater’, where a volley of “Patrem” outcries shatters the work’s soft introduction.
-It’s a bold & effective initial statement, becoming more so retrospectively in its pensive wake, where a spacious brass melody provides a contemplative counterpart.
-It works because of its brevity; & the undoing of the second section, ‘Filium’, is partly due to its length.
-While the text felt a little loose earlier (& was all the better for it), now the music clings desperately to it, as though to deviate might damage or at least sully its potency.
-The music thereby feels slavishly word-painted, becoming both predictable & convoluted, having to twist continually to follow the contours of the (occasionally esoteric) narrative.
-Only towards the section’s end do things open out; the concluding lines referencing the Resurrection & Ascension introduce a light-handed counterpoint that’s refreshing.
-(Here, & elsewhere, MacMillan occasionally seems to hint at the music—or, at least, the orchestrational style—of Berlioz’s Requiem.)
+It’s a bold and effective initial statement, becoming more so retrospectively in its pensive wake, where a spacious brass melody provides a contemplative counterpart.
+It works because of its brevity; and the undoing of the second section, ‘Filium’, is partly due to its length.
+While the text felt a little loose earlier (and was all the better for it), now the music clings desperately to it, as though to deviate might damage or at least sully its potency.
+The music thereby feels slavishly word-painted, becoming both predictable and convoluted, having to twist continually to follow the contours of the (occasionally esoteric) narrative.
+Only towards the section’s end do things open out; the concluding lines referencing the Resurrection and Ascension introduce a light-handed counterpoint that’s refreshing.
+(Here, and elsewhere, MacMillan occasionally seems to hint at the music—or, at least, the orchestrational style—of Berlioz’s Requiem.)
 The tailing off of the section’s last words—”whose kingdom shall have no end”—is an interesting touch, as though the very idea is too immense to contemplate.
 Credo concludes with ‘Spiritus Sanctus’, a second brief section that returns to the bullish tone from the start.
-It’s not always convincing; as in Bob Chilcott’s The Angry Planet, the homophonic repeated passages come across as forced & uninspiring, as though the liturgy were nagging us to empathise.
+It’s not always convincing; as in Bob Chilcott’s The Angry Planet, the homophonic repeated passages come across as forced and uninspiring, as though the liturgy were nagging us to empathise.
 Yet, conversely, the brute force of “Qui ex Patre … Qui cum Patre” (“who, from the Father … who, with the Father”) is a very telling point of well-judged emphasis.
 The lightness that ended ‘Filium’ does the same here, but is squashed flat under the overbearing weight of the final “Amen”, its wild obliquity staking a claim of conviction.

 Bearing in mind what i said at the start, Credo does not feel like a strongly personal piece of music.
 As a concert work, it’s disappointing MacMillan felt compelled to cleave to ecclesiastical Latin; English might have offered an unexpected jolt of immediacy that could have benefited the work.
-Admittedly, there’s an argument to be had that the mere act of devoting 25 minutes of oratorial time to this singular text is itself a significant acknowledgement of belief; yet, as it stands, Credo feels rather too proper & correct—sanctioned even—to convey the uniquely personal touch that could have made it both profound & truly challenging.
+Admittedly, there’s an argument to be had that the mere act of devoting 25 minutes of oratorial time to this singular text is itself a significant acknowledgement of belief; yet, as it stands, Credo feels rather too proper and correct—sanctioned even—to convey the uniquely personal touch that could have made it both profound and truly challenging.

 James Macmillan - Credo